baditaflorin/openai_hackathon/README.md

-# Automated Podcast Production Pipeline
+# Clipmato

-This repository contains a minimal prototype of a podcast production pipeline built with the OpenAI Agents SDK.
+This repository contains a minimal prototype of Clipmato—an automated production pipeline built with the OpenAI Agents SDK.

 ## Components
 - **Content Curator Agent** – Suggests topics and guests.